In Part I of this double entry, I wrote about the first part of my long trip home. Let me complete the story with this entry.

 When I stopped to refuel, I noticed a mesquite spur in the sidewall of one of the tires.
 That is not a good thing.
 I must have picked it up at a small cemetery I stopped at along the way.
 I love to check out rural cemeteries.
 They have a lot of history and often have a geocache to find.
 I remember making the turn around and brushing up against a low mesquite bush.
 That had to be where I picked up the spur.

 The local Toyota dealership was no help.
 So I drove to a Discount Tire nearby.
 The tire was leaking.
-So, the pulled it, replaced it with the spare, and remounted the damaged tire on the spare rim so I’d have something if I needed it.
+So, the technician pulled the wheel, removed the damaged tire and patched it, removed the spare from its wheel to put on the ground, put the repaired tire on the spare rim, and remounted the damaged tire on the spare rim so I’d have something if I needed it.
 The entire process cost me nearly half a day.
 I knew this meant I would not make it as far as I planned.
 So I called ahead to a La Quinta on the north side of Las Vegas to stay there.
 I would drive home Friday.

 The Girl is my best friend and my constant companion.
 She understands me better than most humans, can read my mood and intent, and would rather be with me than anywhere else.
 We play together, walk together, sleep together, and watch what little TV I watch together.
 I share some of my food.
 She’d share her’s if I wanted it.
 If I go out the door, she’s ready to go too.
 She pines when we’re separated.
 So do I.